haidrsalam1/kotlin/kotlin-native/NEW_MM.md

 ```
 to `gradle.properties`.

-Libraries supporting the new MM(**TODO**: update versions):
+To fully take advantage of the new MM newer versions of certain library should be used.
+For example (**TODO**: update versions):
 * `kotlinx.coroutines`: `1.5.1-new-mm-dev1`
 * `ktor`: **TODO**
+Older versions (including `native-mt` for `kotlinx.coroutines`) could still be used, and will work just like with the previous MM.

 ## Performance issues

 For the first preview we are using the simplest scheme for garbage collection: single-threaded stop-the-world
 mark-and-sweep algorithm, which is triggered after enough functions and loop iterations were executed.
 This greatly hinders
 the performance.
-One of our top priorities is addressing these problems.
+One of our top priorities is addressing performance problems.

 We don't yet have nice instruments to monitor the GC performance, so for now diagnosing most of these problems requires looking at GC logs.
 To enable the logs we need to pass `-Xruntime-logs=gc=info` to the compiler.
 Or, in gradle: